 Kingpins are confronted with the potential defection of their hunting crews.
 Several types of defection are theoretically possible, some of which are linked to the dangers and challenges of illegal hunting in protected areas.
-There are natural dangers associated with hiking through the bush, such as running into dangerous animals or exposure to the elements.
-Poachers also face the potential detection, arrest or deaths by security forces deployed in conservation areas.
+There are natural dangers associated with hiking through the bush, such as running into dangerous animals425 or exposure to the elements.426 Poachers also face the potential detection, arrest or deaths by security forces deployed in conservation areas.
 As mentioned in earlier sections, kingpins and their network connections ensure legal representation for poachers and smugglers; fines and bail are taken care of, especially in cases where the arrestee might have access to privileged information that could disrupt the flow.
 The longer it takes to track and shoot a rhino, the higher the likelihood of detection, and the longer until the buyer takes receipt of the order of rhino horn.
-Time and speed of execution are hence important elements in the planning phase of an illegal hunt.
-Actionable intelligence or knowledge of recent rhino sightings, tracks or locations, and the position and movements of security personnel shorten the duration in the park and thus minimize the risk of detection.
-Such intelligence is either gathered proactively or bought from so-called "spotters", who work in parks or reserves and are hence well acquainted with standard operating procedures, shift rosters and rhino sightings (Interviews with anti-poaching officials, 2013).
-An organized crime investigator put it like this (Interview, 2013):
+Time and speed of execution are hence important elements in the planning phase of a hunt.
+Actionable intelligence or